c-portillo/course-2019-spr-proj/carlosp_jpva_tkay_yllescas/README.md

 ## Data Import

-For the scope of this project, we are primarily using 4 private data sets, provided by Amplify Latinx:
+For the scope of this project, we are using 6 data sets, two of which are public that we found through our own research, and four private data sets which were provided by Amplify Latinx:

 1. `Registered Voter Demographics`
    - Senate District